MRyderOC/us-stock-market-overview/README.md

 * Thanks to [Mike](https://github.com/mtodisco10) who helped me with this project.

 ## Online view
-You can find the app on streamlite cloud as well [here](https://share.streamlit.io/mryderoc/us-stock-market-overview/main/MarketOverview.py).
+You can find this app on streamlit cloud [here](https://share.streamlit.io/mryderoc/us-stock-market-overview/main/MarketOverview.py).